Greycastle/seoranking/readme.md

 Tool to let people who can't afford huge tools like SEM Rush to get on track with their SEO ranking over time.

+## Environment

+As a development environment, you can load all your environment key secrets using a `source .env`.

 ## Functions